Homemade Limoncello Liqueur

 How to Make

-- Purchase your vodka.
+3. Purchase your vodka.
 Don’t buy cheap stuff.
 PRO-Tip: Your vodka doesn’t need to be top-of-the-line, but a better quality will make a smoother limoncello liqueur.
+Everclear is another high proof alcohol that can be used.

 I sent my girlfriends home with their jars of peel and vodka to steep.
-It’s such an easy process and this limoncello recipe makes a perfect hostess or holiday gift.
-It can be made early and stashed away till needed!
+It’s an easy process will make limoncello a perfect hostess or holiday gift.
+It can be made ahead of the holidays and stashed away till needed!
 I hope you’ll treat yourself to a batch of the best limoncello!

 Frequently Asked Questions